Innovation in order to grow

 To achieve this, besides pulling all the resources and efforts required from the different parts of the Group, Generali will invest an additional 1 billion in strategic initiatives over the plan period.

+The Innovation Digital Enabler aims to create a movement to democratise innovation right across our global business.
 We believe that innovation is not just a key lever for our long-term success but also an opportunity for Generali to guide the process of change as a leader of the insurance industry.
+Its purpose is to grow and foster innovation, everywhere, for everyone.

 In this sphere we have adopted different approaches in both our internal and external activities: